Soham0047/CS151-SemesterProject/ReadMe.txt

   # Version: 0.5

   # who did what:
-  1. Soham Bhowmick - Core Programmer/GUI
+  1. Soham Bhowmick - Review/Editor
   2. Sumi Yi - Review/Editor
-  3. Dylan Matthews - Tester
+  3. Dylan Matthews - Developer
-  4. Ethan Bocaling - Tester
+  4. Ethan Bocaling - Developer

   # Any other instruction that users need to know: N/A